orbitalquark/textadept/doc/08_Preferences.md

     snippets['path'] = "%<(buffer.filename or ''):match('^.+[/\\]')>"

-So typing `file` or `path` and then pressing `Tab` (`⇥` on Mac OSX | `Tab` in ncurses) will insert the snippet, regardless of the current programming language.
+So typing `file` or `path` and then pressing `Tab` (`⇥` on Mac OSX | `Tab` in curses) will insert the snippet, regardless of the current programming language.
 You can learn about snippet syntax in the [snippets LuaDoc][].

 [snippets LuaDoc]: api/_M.textadept.snippets.html